Go Pro

 How does ConocoPhillips compare to Diamondback Energy?

-ConocoPhillips (NYSE:COP) and Diamondback Energy (NASDAQ:FANG) are both large-cap energy companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, valuation, institutional ownership, earnings, analyst recommendations, risk, media sentiment and profitability.
+ConocoPhillips (NYSE:COP) and Diamondback Energy (NASDAQ:FANG) are both large-cap energy companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, earnings, media sentiment, analyst recommendations, risk, dividends, institutional ownership and profitability.

-82.4% of ConocoPhillips shares are held by institutional investors.
-Comparatively, 90.0% of Diamondback Energy shares are held by institutional investors.
-0.1% of ConocoPhillips shares are held by company insiders.
-Comparatively, 0.6% of Diamondback Energy shares are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+82.4% of ConocoPhillips shares are owned by institutional investors.
+Comparatively, 90.0% of Diamondback Energy shares are owned by institutional investors.
+0.1% of ConocoPhillips shares are owned by insiders.
+Comparatively, 0.6% of Diamondback Energy shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 ConocoPhillips has a net margin of 12.10% compared to Diamondback Energy's net margin of 1.87%.
 ConocoPhillips' return on equity of 11.39% beat Diamondback Energy's return on equity.